In the Media

 Dental Optimist Podcast on Sleep & Breathing

-Dr. Bill Dement wrote in his book that “Before 1970, medicine stopped when the patient went to sleep.”
+Dr. Bill Dement wrote in his book that "Before 1970, medicine stopped when the patient went to sleep."
+The same can be said about oral health today, but change is underway.

 This is an exciting era to optimize bite, breathing, and beauty on a global scale.
-Let’s do it together.
-Link to Podcast.
+Let's do it together.

 Stanton Award on Hypoglossal Nerve Stimulation